alexgenc/Vanilla-Js-50/README.md

 9- Audible Joke Teller using Text-to-Speech API and Joke API.

-10 - Light and Dark Mode switch for a basic website.
+10- Light and Dark Mode switch for a basic website.

+11- Generate random users using Random User API and play around with their info/attributes using advanced DOM array methods.